 Summit accepts students between the ages of 16 and 25.
 Sometimes we are able to make exceptions for 15-year-olds, but any young student will need to complete an age exception application, please call for more information.
-We accept very few 15-year-olds per session, as Summit was designed to be a college preparatory program.
 We are not able to make exceptions for students older than 25 at this time but offer other worldview programs, explore them here.
-We encourage younger students to consider Worldview Academy!
-They are also working to educate and influence students through worldview conferences and they accept students ages 13+.
+We encourage younger students to check out Summit’s curriculum for middle school.
 Find out more here.

-What are the topics covered during the lectures at Summit?
+What are the topics covered during the lectures at a Summit Student Conference?

 Summit aims every summer to include new and relevant topics impacting the Christian faith.
 Some major topics around Summit are worldview, apologetics, and leadership.
 Other staples of the Summit track include abortion, gender issues, biotechnology, media, religious freedom, politics, economics, and intelligent design.

-What does a normal day look like for a Summit student?
+What does a normal day look like for a Summit Conference student?

-What should I wear during my time at Summit?
+What should I wear during my time at Summit Ministries?

 Classroom attire is casual, most students wear shorts or pants and a t-shirt.
-Sometimes the classroom may be rather cool so pack a few long sleeve shirts or hoodies.
+Sometimes the classroom may be rather cool so pack a few long-sleeve shirts or hoodies.
 Keep in mind, pajamas are not acceptable classroom attire.
 Most afternoons offer outdoor activities at each location.
 Students are encouraged to bring athletic wear.
 Each session ends with a formal graduation event.
-Guys typically wear a dress shirt and slacks (ties and jacket are optional) and girls usually wear dresses.
+Guys typically wear a dress shirt and slacks (ties and jackets are optional) and girls usually wear dresses.

 A specific packing list will be provided to each student, according to the location of their Student Conference.

-Is there anything I cannot bring with me to Summit?
+Is there anything I cannot bring with me to Summit Ministries?